antpb/audiocrate/README.md

 ![One graph, multi renderer, multi player: browser editor, mobile Safari, native macOS and Android, three.js via XR Publisher](docs/onegraph.jpg)

-# audiocrate
+# audiocrate - One graph.

-A Web Audio scene graph, extendable AudioMaterial system, and a serializable DSP graph that the same interpreter runs offline and in an AudioWorklet.
-One graph.
 Multi render.
 Multi player.

+A Web Audio scene graph, extendable AudioMaterial system, and a serializable DSP graph that the same interpreter runs offline and in an AudioWorklet.

 Inspired by how three.js is organized: a scene of objects, materials you can write yourself, and loaders.
 Not an editor.
 This repo also has